 Great egrets eat fish, invertebrates, amphibians, aquatic insects and other small animals.
 To hunt, they silently stalks their prey in shallow waters, then plunge their bill into the water to capture it.
 They also steal much of their food from other, smaller herons and egrets.

 Crows, vultures and raccoons prey upon eggs and young.

 The great egret flies with slow, heavy wingbeats that push the bird up and down.

 This bird's call is a low, hoarse croak or kuk-kuk-kuk.Great Egret courtesy of Pamela C. Rasmussen, Avian Vocalizations Center

-Great egrets nest and breed in colonies (called rookeries) with other egrets, herons and ibises.
+Great egrets nest and breed in colonies, called rookeries, with other egrets, herons and ibises.
 One of the Bay’s largest breeding colonies is in Canoe Neck Creek in St. Mary’s County, Maryland.
 Egrets usually begin arriving at the breeding colonies in mid-March; new breeders continue to arrive at the colonies into May.
-The nests are made of sticks and located high in the canopy of a tree.
+Their nests are made of sticks and located high in the canopy of a tree.
 Females will lay 3 to 5 eggs from early April to mid-June.
 Both parents incubate the eggs for about 24 days, and young fledge about 2 to 3 weeks after hatching.
 Most adults leave the breeding colonies between late August and mid-October.
 Great egrets usually live for approximately 15 years.